python/cpython/InternalDocs/string_interning.md

 Invariant: Every immortal string is interned, *except* the one-char latin-1 singletons (which might but might not be interned).

-In practice, this means that you must not use `_Py_SetImmoral` on a string, unless you already know that it is interned.
+In practice, this means that you must not use `_Py_SetImmortal` on a string.
+(If you know it's already immortal, don't immortalize it;
+if you know it's not interned you might be immortalizing a redundant copy;
+if it's interned and mortal it needs extra processing in `_PyUnicode_InternImmortal`.)

 The converse is not true: interned strings can be mortal.
 For mortal interned strings: